alejo1630/pipe_loss/README.md

 ## 🔰 How does it work?

-This app is built using Kivy builder settings.
+This app is based in Kivy builder.
 It has several windows where an user could input the data to compute the head losses of a fluid into a pipe system with accesories.

 ## Main Window